AnuragB15/Tic-Tac-Toe-Game/README.md

 ## Features

-- Single-player mode.
+- Single-player mode
 - Simple and intuitive UI
 - Responsive design
-- Displays the winner.
+- Displays the winner
 - Option to restart the game

 ## Technologies Used